kubeedge/community/sig-node/openharmony/implementation/KubeEdge Runs On OpenHarmony.md

-This tutorial is divided into two key steps: the steps of running Dcoker on OpenHarmony and the steps of running KubeEdge on OpenHarmony.
-It also shows the specific process of running Kubeedge on OpenHarmony devices, using HiHope DAYU200 as examples.
+This tutorial is divided into two key steps: the steps of running Docker on OpenHarmony and the steps of running KubeEdge on OpenHarmony.
+It also takes HiHope DAYU200 development board as an example to show the operation details and reference documents of the two key steps to run KubeEdge on OpenHarmony.
 Here, the runtime used for KubeEdge is Docker.